+See also 5.3.5 about the colon as a length marker.

-5.3.5 Keep in mind, however, numerals 1 to 10 do not need this + sign even if they are used in an additive system (in combination with signs for tens or hundreds), since these are represented by a single transliteration character.
+Keep in mind, however, numerals 1 to 10 do not need this + sign even if they are used in an additive system (in combination with signs for tens or hundreds), since these are represented by a single transliteration character.